 Itineraries For 8 – 14 Days In New Zealand

 Brittany had a friend come over to spend her two weeks of annual leave in New Zealand.
 Crikey they covered a lot in two weeks, but with a number of Pineapple Lumps and Chocolate Fish consumed, there’s no surprise they didn’t run out of energy.

 Check out all the details of the epic 14 day adventure over at The Sweet Wanderlust.
 (2016)

 Krissy had two weeks in New Zealand.
 She managed to make an itinerary for both islands.
-The first few days was with a rental car before joining a tour with Haka Tours who she said were awesome.
+The first few days were in a rental car before joining a tour with Haka Tours who she said were awesome.

 Reading her itinerary brought back fond memories of the Shotover Jet, you get so close to the rocks while zooming about the water!